betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 One key fundamental difference between Rosetta 2 AOT binaries and regular arm64 macOS binaries is that Rosetta 2 AOT binaries use _a completely different ABI_ from standard arm64 macOS.
 On Apple platforms, the ABI used for normal arm64 Mach-O binaries is largely based on the standard ARM-developed arm64 ABI [[ARM Holdings 2015]](https://developer.arm.com/documentation/den0024/a/The-ABI-for-ARM-64-bit-Architecture/Register-use-in-the-AArch64-Procedure-Call-Standard/Parameters-in-general-purpose-registers), with some small differences [[Apple 2020]](https://developer.apple.com/documentation/xcode/writing-arm64-code-for-apple-platforms) in function calling conventions and how some data types are implemented and aligned.
 However, Rosetta 2 AOT binaries use an arm64-ized version of the System V AMD64 ABI, with a direct mapping between x86_64 and arm64 registers [[Nakagawa 2021]](https://ffri.github.io/ProjectChampollion/part1/).
-This different ABI means that intermixing native arm64 code and Rosetta 2 arm64 code is basically not possible (or at least not at all practical), and this difference is also the explanation for why the Rosetta 2 assembly uses unusual registers for passing parameters into the function.
+This different ABI means that intermixing native arm64 code and Rosetta 2 arm64 code is not possible (or at least not at all practical), and this difference is also the explanation for why the Rosetta 2 assembly uses unusual registers for passing parameters into the function.
 In the standard arm64 ABI calling convention, registers `x0` through `x7` are used to pass function arguments 0 through 7, with the rest going on the stack.
 In the System V AMD64 ABI calling convention, function arguments are passed using registers `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9` for arguments 0 through 5 respectively, with everything else on the stack in reverse order.
 In the arm64-ized version of the System V AMD64 ABI that Rosetta 2 AOT uses, the x86-64 `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9` registers map to the arm64 `x7`, `x6`, `x2`, `x1`, `x8`, and `x9`, respectively [[Nakagawa 2021]](https://ffri.github.io/ProjectChampollion/part1/).